-We disused a bit about what a CTA is – a call-to-action you tell your readers.
-Having a CTA at the end of each your posts will help you get more engagement.
+We discussed a little bit about what a CTA is – a call-to-action you tell your readers.
+Having a CTA at the end of each of your posts will help get more engagement.

 It can help open up a conversation in your comments.
 Typically, at the end of my blog posts I ask a question related to what my readers just read.